oksan5782/expenses_tracker/README.md

 ### 2. User-Friendly Interface

-2.1 Multiple Views: Switch between different views, allowing you to analyze expenses based on a category or date.
+2.1 Multiple Views: Switch between different views to analyze expenses based on a category or date.

-2.2 Simplicity: The main interface is designed to be straightforward and uncluttered, providing a hassle-free experience.
+2.2 Simplicity: The main interface is designed to be straightforward and uncluttered

-2.3 Clear Functionality: Buttons for user input are labeled clearly, ensuring you understand their purpose.

-2.4 Clear Summaries: All expense and income data, is presented in a clear and concise format for easy reference.
+2.3 Clear Summaries: All expense and income data is presented in a clear and concise format for easy reference.

 ### 3. User Interaction

-3.1 Category-Based Expense Overview: Easily view overall expenses based on categories, helping you identify where your money is going.
+3.1 Category-Based Expense Overview: Easily view overall expenses based on categories.

 3.2 Manual Expense Input: Add expenses manually to ensure all financial transactions are recorded.

 3.3 Editing and Deletion: Edit or delete expense items as needed to maintain accurate records.

-3.4 Income Tracking: Keep track of your income alongside your expenses to maintain a complete financial overview.
+3.4 Income Tracking: Keep track of the income alongside expenses to maintain a complete financial overview.

 ### 4. Data Management

-4.1 Input New Data: Add new financial data seamlessly to your expense tracker.
+4.1 Input New Data: Add new financial data seamlessly to the expense tracker.

 4.2 Session Persistence: Once user creates an account, the application locally stores all previous session changes and inputs, ensuring continuity and data integrity when reopened.

 ## Prerequisites

-Before running the application, ensure you have the following dependencies installed:z
+Before running the application, have the following dependencies installed:z

 - PyQt6
 - SQLite3